What’s the Difference Between a Lovebird and a Parakeet?

 Where Do Lovebirds And Parakeets Live In The Wild?

-Although both parrots can be domineering, parakeets are more tolerant of who they socialize with, whereas lovebirds can force people to draw blood if they aren’t fond of them.
+Both parrots can be dominant, however parakeets are more tolerant of their social circle, whereas lovebirds may compel someone to take blood if they don’t like them.

 Is it necessary to purchase parakeets or lovebirds in pairs?